Genevieve: 17th century

-For example, Anne of Austria not only financially supported Saint Genevieve's Abbey, she also supported the small church dedicated to Genevieve in Nanterre, where Anne made yearly pilgrimages and founded a seminary there in 1642.
+For example, Anne of Austria not only financially supported Saint Genevieve's Abbey, but she also supported the small church dedicated to Genevieve in Nanterre, where Anne made yearly pilgrimages and founded a seminary there in 1642.
 In 1658, Genevieve was invoked to heal Anne; no procession was called, but Genevieve's reliquary was removed, and Anne recovered from her illness.
-Two years later, however, Anne fell ill again and a similar ceremony was held, but it did not work this time and Anne died during the invocation.
+Two years later, however, Anne fell ill again, and a similar ceremony was held, but it did not work this time, and Anne died during the invocation.
 Genevieve's reliquary was removed 50 more times in the next 100 years, 33 times for the health of members of the French royal family.
 According to Sluhovsky, by the 17th century, "The shepherdess from Nanterre that Parisians had invoked a thousand years as a humble neighbor became ... a royal courtier".
 Saint Genevieve's Church began to be rebuilt in 1746 because it had decayed; as Farmer states, it "was secularized at the Revolution and was called the Panthéon, a burial place for the worthies of France".

-In 1694, for example, Paris was in the middle of a severe economic crisis, with poor harvests, bad weather, threats of starvation, and an ongoing war, so the residents of Paris and the Ile-de-France invoked Genevieve'a intervention.
+In 1694, for example, Paris was in the middle of a severe economic crisis, with poor harvests, bad weather, threats of starvation, and an ongoing war, so the residents of Paris and the Île-de-France invoked Genevieve's intervention.
 Spontaneous processions and pilgrimages to Saint Genevieve's abbey started in early May, before an official proclamation allowed both clerics and lay people to participate.
 At first, invocations were made at the abbey, but it was not enough to improve the weather, so a public procession was called for on May 27.
 According to Sluhovsky, the poor, who were most affected by the food shortage, were allowed to participate to serve "social and political goals".
 Sluhovsky states, "By mobilizing the 'deserving poor' to invoke the saint, the organizers made God and the saint accountable for the food shortage, thus preventing the poor from holding the authorities themselves responsible".
 Also according to Sluhovsky, "The procession led to the expected results".
 Rain began immediately after the procession began, saving the country's crops, and other miracles occurred, including a victory against Spain, healings from paralysis, and the decrease in the price of wheat.
 The government of Paris commissioned a painting commemorating the event by Nicolas de Largillière.
 According to Sluhovsky, "An entire day of communal mobilization replaced the austere early morning processions of the late Middle Ages".
 The event was criticised, despite its popularity, for changing the processions into secular events.